ACT Test Enhancements: Higher Ed

 Reliable, Relevant, and Ready: Evidence Supporting the New ACT Test Enhancements

 ACT's recent studies highlight the benefits of the ACT test enhancements for higher education institutions.
-With a sample of more than 7,600 students, findings show that streamlined test features — such as shorter passages and more time per question — resulted in higher completion rates in Reading and Science sections, enabling students to showcase their skills more accurately.
-These adjustments have not impacted the test's difficulty or the interpretability of scores, preserving the reliability and comparability of ACT results that colleges and universities depend on for assessing college readiness.
+The enhancements, including streamlined test features such as shorter passages and more time per question, improve examinees’ experience, enabling students to showcase their skills more accurately.
+Importantly, our evidence shows that these adjustments have not impacted the test's difficulty or the interpretability of scores, preserving the reliability and comparability of ACT results that colleges and universities depend on for assessing college readiness.